pombredanne/centidb/docs/concepts.rst

 One more optimization is visible: by prefixing the folder key with the user ID, the need to lookup the root folder ID in some *User* record has been eliminated.
-Knowing just the user ID is sufficient to begin scanning the prefix **(18231,)**, producing the correct folder structure.
+Knowing just the user ID is sufficient to scan the prefix **(18231,)**, producing the desired folder structure.

 Tuples & Indices